pjakiela/ECON523/exercises/R3-DD1.md

 | | (0.00) | (0.00) | (0.00) |

 We'll write to an excel file using `openxlsx` `saveWorkbook()`,  a simple command that allows you to write a data frame to an excel file.
 Before getting started with `saveWorkbook()`, we will define a simple data frame that contains our desired column and row headings as well as placeholders for the results we want to report.
 Use the code below to do this.
-Notice that the second, third, anf fourth columns of the tibble that we create are named **Treatment**, **Comparison**, and **Difference**.
+Notice that the second, third, and fourth columns of the tibble that we create are named **Treatment**, **Comparison**, and **Difference**.
 ```
 labels <- c("Before Handwashing",
             " ",